haru3613/getting-started-solution-template/README.md

   ![controlpanelcontrol.png](readme_resources/controlpanelcontrol.png)
   1. You can generate **data_out** with this panel and catch it in Murano !

 Now, a new **config_io** resource contains channels, and some of them are designed for downlink.
 In *data_out* from `vendor/c2c/transform`, specify some logic applied on **data_out** to fit with AWS IoT side.
 Mqtt messages will be sent automatically then.
+For more information, Exosense doc page [is here](https://docs.exosite.io/schema/channel-signal_io_schema#device-control-interface-1).

 (B) Another way is to simulate a change by sending *data_out* data.
 For this, You can send JSON, caught in a new declared `Endpoint` from your App.
 See a detailed documentation about [create an endpoint in Murano App](http://docs.exosite.com/development/quickstart/#1.-first-endpoint).
   - A simple call to `setIdentityState(<your json body>)` from `c2c/murano2cloud` to simulate Exosense control, will change *data_out* resource as well as send Mqtt messages on topic dedicated for downlink.
 Make sure your body request, in JSON follows this structure :